solo-io/wasm/spec/README.md

 | Wasm Module                        | The distributable, loadable, and executable unit of code in WebAssembly.
 | Wasm Image Specification           | The specification for storing Wasm modules as container images.
 | Wasm Runtime                       | The execution environment into which a Wasm Module may be loaded.
 This refers to the application itself which loads and executes a wasm module.
 Examples include web browsers, the Open Policy Agent, the Envoy Proxy, or any other application which supports extension via Wasm modules.
-| Rurntime Configuation              | Configuration or metadata specific to the runtime which consumes a module.
+| Runtime Configuation              | Configuration or metadata specific to the runtime which consumes a module.

 ## Specifications